What is Cohort Analysis and How to Improve Retention? Cohort Report in Google Analytics

 Cohort report

-You can use filters in the pivot table, but it’s not convenient.
-Every time you want to filter the data, you’ll have to open the table settings and look for the value you need.
+You can also add filters in the pivot table if you want.
+Every time you want to filter the data, you’ll have to open the table and check the value you need.

 2. Cohort report using formulas